 If you’re a coffee lover, reusable cups, mugs and tumblers will be your best friend.
 For your home brewed coffee, always go for your favorite coffee vessel over a disposable to-go cup!
 Not only will it reduce waste, but investing in an insulated mug will keep your hot drinks warmer for longer!

 Enjoy iced coffee?
 There are plenty of reusable coffee tumblers that come with a reusable straw, saving waste on two fronts!
 You’ve probably heard about the impact of plastic straws on the environment – but asking for an iced coffee cup without a straw in a drive-thru lane or with your takeout order is easier said than done.
-Keeping your reusable coffee tumbler in your car makes remembering to use it that much easier.
+Keeping your tumbler in your car makes remembering to use it that much easier.

 Biodegradable Alternatives to Single-Use Coffee Cups